JOIN BLACK ROCK FOREST!

 - knowledge of local wildlife,

 - possess a clean driver’s license (for using company vehicle) and personal transportation to/from work,

 - be comfortable navigating forest roads via an atv or utv or willing to become so,

 - be an effective communicator, both within the research team and the public, including a willingness to seek clarity when needed.

 An ideal candidate will have demonstrated past success in catching bobcats with foothold and/or cage traps.

 Timeline & Compensation:

-40-hour weeks, from November – late March 2022.
+40-hour weeks, from December – late April 2023.
 Exact start/end dates are flexible.
-Some weekday/weekend and time off switching with Dr. LaPoint may occur.
+Hours and duties vary weekly.
 We expect to offer $15/hour wage, slightly more for highly qualified individuals.
+We expect to provide free housing, but if this is not possible, we will increase the hourly wage to compensate for housing costs; details tbd.
 The technician will receive a 1099-misc at the end of the year for their tax purposes.
-Full or partial housing may be available.

 Enter your name, email address, and phone number below.
-Upload your resume and a one-page cover letter explaining your motivation for joining our project and a description of your interests in wildlife research and conservation below.
+Upload a single pdf containing a cover letter and your resume.
+Your one-page cover letter should explain your motivation for joining our project and a description of your interests in wildlife research and conservation.
 Your resume should include details on relevant field experience and/or coursework.
-References will be sought upon consideration.
+References will be requested for final candidates.